Commercial Leases in ACT

 - The landlord cannot charge the tenant for lease preparation costs, as well as stamp duty and mortgagee’s consent fees.
 If the landlord does so, the tenant can claim this back from the landlord as a debt owing to the tenant.

-- The bond cannot be more than three months’ rent and is held on trust for the tenant by the landlord.
-Significantly, unlike many other jurisdictions, the Australian Capital Territory legislation imposes a time limit on the landlord of 30 days at the end of the lease to return the bond to the tenant.
+- The bond cannot be more than three months rent and is held on trust for the tenant by the landlord.
+Significantly, unlike many other jurisdictions, the ACT legislation imposes a time limit on the landlord of 30 days at the end of the lease to return the bond to the tenant.
 The landlord cannot unreasonably refuse to accept a bank guarantee in lieu of a bond payment.

 Both the landlord and the tenant should be aware of prohibited clauses in leases.
 Should there be a prohibited clause in the lease, it will be void to the extent that it contradicts the Leases (Commercial and Retail) Act 2001.